 “Payday Loan” Update – June 11, 2013

-Google released the Payday Loan algorithm update to target notoriously spammy results of pornography, gambling, drugs, pharmaceuticals and, payday loans.
-This update did not affect most website rankings, but instead targeted a specific industry that implemented spam techniques to gain search rankings.
+The Payday Loan algorithm was released to target spammy results of pornography, gambling, drugs, pharmaceutical and payday loans websites.
+This update did not affect most ranking, but only those of a specific industry that implemented spam techniques to gain search rankings.

-The Payday Loan algorithm penalized websites that used illegal SEO tactics to rank higher on the search engine.
-These tactics especially encapsulated hacking other websites or infecting them with malware for their personal advantage.
+The update penalized websites that used illegal SEO tactics which involved hacking other websites or infecting them with malware for their own personal advantages.

-At Digital Marketing Singapore, we can help you fix the issue if you effected by Google Update.
+At Digital Marketing Singapore, we can help you fix any issues you have.
 Contact us now.